Do Geckos Eat Frogs?

 After consuming the frog, geckos will usually rest for a short period before going back out to hunt once again.
 They are able to sustain themselves on a diet of frogs, insects, and other small creatures for long periods of time, making them a formidable hunter in many ecosystems where they are found.
 Overall, geckos’ unique hunting abilities make them both fascinating and formidable predators in the wild.

-More to Explore: Do Geckos Bite Hurt?
+More to Explore: Can Leopard Geckos Get High?

 The Impact of Geckos Eating Frogs on Frog Populations